Trivadis/plsql-formatter-settings/sqlcl/README.md

                   xml=embedded uses advanced settings defined in format.js arbori=<file>   path to the file containing the Arbori program for custom format settings arbori=default uses default Arbori program included in sqlcl ignore=<file>   path to the file containing file patterns to ignore.
 Patterns are defined per line.
 Each line represent a glob pattern.
 Empty lines and lines starting with a hash sign (#) are ignored.
+  --help, -h,     print this help screen and exit --version, -v   print version and exit
 ```

 It's very similar to `script format.js`.
 The advantage is, that you do not need to know where [`format.js`](format.js) is stored.
 You may pass relative paths for `rootPath` and `file`.
 The SQLcl `CD` command is honored.